Costs and Benefits

 We fully understand the significant investment that you will be making in your future when you attend the Central Missouri Police Academy.
 Not only do we strive to be the premier choice for your basic POST training but we also try to remain affordable.
 We set our tuition at a level that is lower than the average for POST Academies in Missouri.
 We also try to ensure that we supply above average training (we provide additional certification in several critical skills).

-Cost for the Central Missouri Police Academy is $5,100 for tuition, plus a $310 course fee for a total cost of $5,410.
-This includes all course books and materials, two sets of academy uniforms, UCM picture and network ID (allows access to University facilities and provides a “.edu” email account), and 15 hours of college credit.
+Cost for the Central Missouri Police Academy is anticipated to be $6,210.00 for tuition and course fees for the 2019 Fall class.
+This includes all course books and materials, two sets of academy uniforms, UCM picture and network ID (allows access to University facilities and provides a “.edu” email account), and 18 hours of college credit.

 There is also a $30 admissions fee when you enroll as a student with UCM (required to receive college credit and tuition assistance) and a fee of approximately $50 for having your fingerprints taken and processed (this fee is subject to change by the processing agency, 3M/Cogent).